RIKEN-RCCS/lens3/doc/user-guide.md

 registers buckets to the pool.
 Mux is also in charge of starting and stopping a MinIO instance.
 Mux starts a MinIO instance on receiving an access request, and after a while, Mux stops the instance when accesses become idle.
-Mux starts a MinIO as a non-root user process using "sudo".
+Mux starts a MinIO instance as a usual user process using "sudo".

 ## Restrictions of Lens3